 Queens Of The Stone Age’s No One Knows is a modern-day rock classic.
-Today rock radio pumps out a stream of same-sounding bands, but No One Knows was an exception during 2002-2003.
-There’s no denying the song’s catchy riff and vocal melody, but if you pay close attention to the song’s structure it makes for an unlikely single.
+Today, rock radio pumps out a stream of bands that sound the same, but No One Knows was an exception during 2002-2003.
+There’s no denying the song’s catchy riff and vocal melody, but if you pay close attention to the song’s structure, it makes for an unlikely single.
 Even to former QOTSA bassist Nick Oliveri.

 And Oliveri is right.
 Queens’ 2002 album Songs For The Deaf contained several potential singles, among them Go With The Flow, Gonna Leave You and First It Giveth.
 The follow-up to 2000’s Rated R, it was yet another remarkably consistent album from beginning to end.
 It was also recorded by what was unquestionably the group’s strongest line-up: Oliveri, singer/guitarist Josh Homme and Foo Fighters drummer Dave Grohl were the main players, with guests including Mark Lanegan, who sang on a few tracks: Song For The Dead, Hangin’ Tree, Song For The Deaf.